 This is the service area on the A46 named Fosseway.
 There are other petrol stations with the same name, and other services on the A46.

 With the opening of the new A46, this forecourt is now positioned by the new Stragglethorpe Junction.
-In 2018 it was announced that it would become part of the Welcome Break chain.

 Short stay customer parking is available for cars.
 No HGV parking is available.